1050669722/geometric-calculation-toolkit-python/README.md

 # geometric-calculation-toolkit-python
-A suite of geometric calculation tools that includes batch operations.
+Welt, a library for Computational Geometry that includes batch operations.